DelosReyes-Rolly/ihrmis_src_proj/README.md

 - Type "npm start" to run the frontend
 - Go to the src/server/api_ihrmis
 - Type "composer install" to install all php dependencies
+- Create a new database in phpyadmin panel
+- Modify env file
+- Type "php artisan migrate" in the terminal
 - Type "php artisan serve" to run the Laravel
+- Open postman and create a register post request

 ## Contributors